KentenRoth/100DaysOfCode/README.md

 I spent tonight working on git.
 I did a tutorial for my first PR but used github desktop.
 I was having issues with the command line and had to do some searching to get that working correctly again.
 I rarely use the command line, so I did a little learning about that to get a better understanding of how it works.
 I know there is still a long way I need to go to get comfortable using the command line for git.
 I also, did some work to my resume tonight.
 I am going to post my resume on my profiles I have setup for finding a new job.
 I wont be applying just yet, but getting an updated resume out there can't be a bad thing.

 ---

+Day 38

+I did not code tonight.
+I was working on buiding an indoor garden box so I can grow Leaks, green onions, and red onions over the winter.
+I have been pushing off building it for a while and it needed to get done today.
+Came out good and now I just need to get some dirt in it and get things planted.
+Tomorrow its back to coding.
+I think I might do another open source tutorial using just the command line now that I got git working with my terminal.

+---